-Above, a specimen of Akzidenz-Grotesk’s regular weight, in its 4pt on a 6pt body.
+Above, I have reproduced a specimen of Akzidenz-Grotesk’s regular weight showing its 4pt size on a 6pt body.
 That is taken from a scan of page 58 from the undated H. Berthold AG Hauptprobe Nr.
-470, which was probably printed at some point during the 1960s.
+470, probably printed at some point during the 1960s.
 I’ve highlighted the last four digits of its product number: 0760.
 This post is about that number and the rest of the product numbers in the Azidenz-Grotesk family.

 These days, the former H. Berthold AG company library is held in the historical archive at the Stiftung Deutsches Technikmuseum Berlin; in their catalog, these items are grouped into the Sammlung Möllenstädt.
 This includes two undated catalogs from the Ferdinand Theinhardt foundry.
 Each catalog has a different number of what seems to be loose specimen sheets printed at different times and then bound all together later.
 Some of the pages were printed before H. Berthold AG acquired the foundry in 1908 but many were also printed afterwards.
 These catalogs have the shelf numbers III.2-24299 and III.2-24541.
 The bindings on each catalog are different.